 Now not everyone can record their podcasts at home.

 As maybe you don't have the right space or level of quietness and privacy to make it work.

-Or if you need to interview others or run a group podcast you may prefer to meet in person rather than link up over Skype.
+Or maybe they want to interview others or run a group podcast, and prefer to meet in person rather than link up over Skype.

-Which means you will need to be carrying expensive and delicate recording equipment with you to coffee shops, co-working spaces, or wherever you're planning to record.
+Which means they will need to be carrying expensive and delicate recording equipment with them to coffee shops, co-working spaces, or wherever they're planning to record.